-- (a) (1) The Tribe shall remit quarterly to the State Gaming Agency (i) the payments described in section 4.3, for deposit into the Special Distribution Fund and (ii) the payments described in section 5.2, for deposit into the Revenue Sharing Trust Fund or the Tribal Nation Grant Fund. - (2) If the Gaming Activities authorized by this Compact commence during a calendar quarter, the first payment shall be due on the thirtieth (30th) day following the end of the first full quarter of the Gaming Activities and shall cover the period from the commencement of the Gaming Activities to the end of the first full calendar quarter. - (3) All quarterly payments shall be accompanied by the certification specified in subdivision (b). - (b) At the time each quarterly payment is due, regardless of whether any monies are owed, the Tribe shall submit to the State Gaming Agency a certification (the "Quarterly Contribution Report") that specifies the following: - (1) calculation of the maximum number of Gaming Devices operated in the Gaming Facility for each day during the given quarter; - (2) the Net Win calculation reflecting the quarterly Net Win from the operation of all Gaming Devices in the Facility; - (3) the amount due pursuant to section 4.3;
+- (b) (l) The Tribe shall remit to the State Gaming Agency for deposit into the Special Distribution Fund the payments referenced in subdivision (a) in quarterly payments.
+The quarterly payments shall be based on the Net Win generated during that quarter from the Gaming Devices, which payments shall be due on the thirtieth day following the end of each calendar quarter (i.e., by April 30 for the first quarter, July 30 for the second quarter, October 30 for the third quarter, and January 30 for the fourth quarter). - (2) If the Gaming Activities authorized by this Amended Compact commence during a calendar quarter, the first payment shall be due on the thirtieth day following the end of the first full quarter of the Gaming Activities and shall cover the period from the commencement of the Gaming Activities to the end of the first full calendar quarter. - (3) All quarterly payments shall be accompanied by the certification specified in subdivision (d).

-- (4) calculation of the amount due pursuant to section 5.2; and - (5) the total amount of the quarterly payment paid to the State.
+- (c) The quarterly payments due under this section shall be determined by first determining the total number of all Gaming Devices operated by the Tribe during a given quarter ("Quarterly Device Base").
+The "Average Device Net Win" is calculated by dividing the total Net Win from all Gaming Devices during the quarter by the Quarterly Device Base.
+The Quarterly Device Base is equal to the sum total of the number of Gaming Devices in operation for each day of the calendar quarter divided by the number of days in the calendar quarter that the Gaming Operation operates any Gaming Devices during the given calendar quarter. - (d) At the time each quarterly payment is due, regardless of whether any monies are owed, the Tribe shall submit to the State a certification (the "Quarterly Net Win Contribution Report") that specifies the following: - (1) calculation of the Quarterly Device Base; - (2) the Net Win calculation reflecting the quarterly Net Win from the operation of all Gaming Devices (broken down by Gaming Device); - (3) the Average Device Net Win; - (4) the percentage(s) applied to the Average Device Net Win pursuant to subdivision (a); and - (5) the total amount of the quarterly payment paid to the State.

-The Quarterly Contribution Report shall be prepared by the chief financial officer of the Gaming Operation.
+The Quarterly Net Win Contribution Report shall be prepared by the chief financial officer of the Gaming Operation and shall also be sent to the State Gaming Agency.